rpiRobotics/abb_motion_program_exec/doc/robot_setup_manual.md

 ## 3. Run Programs

+Install the module using `pip install .`.

 The robot is now ready to run programs!
-The `abb_motion_program_exec_client.py` can either be imported to be used as a python module, or can be run directly to run an example motion sequence.
+The `<repo_root>/examples` directory contains examples to use the scripts.

 ```
-python abb_motion_program_exec_client.py
+python example.py
 ```

 On Linux, it may be necessary to run `python3`

 ```
-python3 abb_motion_program_exec_client.py
+python3 example.py
 ```

+EGM examples can be found in `<repo_root>/examples/egm`.

 By default, the virtual controller listens on `http://localhost:80` for requests.
 The Python module uses ABB WebServices for communication.